kamlekar/kamlekar.github.io/_posts/2017-12-21-custom-pc-build.md

 ---

-I was confused whether to buy a laptop (_which comes will all goodies_) or a Custom PC build (_which is altogether opposite of laptop_).
-First, I thought to go with laptop but then decided to make my own budgeted custom PC build on friend's suggestion.
+I was confused whether to buy a laptop (_which comes will all goodies_) or a Custom PC build (_which is, altogether, an opposite of laptop_).
+First, I thought to go with a laptop but then decided to make my own budgeted custom PC build on friend's suggestion.

 > Disclaimer: This article is my experience / journey I went through to create my own Custom PC build.
 This isn't a Nutshell like article which explains everything instead it just covers things I came to know for my own requirement.